openvinotoolkit/openvino/docs/dev/ci/github_actions/reusable_workflows.md

 * `name` - the display name of the job
 * `needs` - the job's needs, i.e., the jobs that should be completed before this one starts
 * `uses` - the path to the reusable workflow
 * `with` - the input keys that will be passed to the reusable workflow.
-Refer to the workflow file to learn more about its inputs
+Refer to the workflow file to learn more about its inputs, refer to the [official GitHub Actions documentation](https://docs.github.com/en/actions/using-workflows/reusing-workflows#using-inputs-and-secrets-in-a-reusable-workflow) for a syntax reference

 ## Adding Reusable Workflows

 If you would like to add new similar stages to several workflows, consider creating a reusable workflow to reduce duplication.

 The reusable workflows in the OpenVINO GitHub Actions CI usually have:
-* the filename starting with `job`
+* the filename starting with `job_`, e.g., [`job_cxx_unit_tests.yml`](./../../../../.github/workflows/job_cxx_unit_tests.yml)
 * the `runner` input - the runner name that will be used to execute the steps in a job, learn more about the available runners and how to use them [here](./runners.md)
 * the `container` input - JSON to be converted to the value of the "container" configuration for the job, learn more about using Docker in the workflows [here](./docker_images.md)
 * *Optional* the `affected-components` input - components that are affected by changes in the commit defined by the Smart CI Action, learn more about the Smart CI system [here](./smart_ci.md)